Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the max amount of information (in units of megabytes per second) that can be transported over the external memory interface in a second.
-It's worked out by multiplying the interface width by the speed of its memory.
-If it uses DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be moved past the external memory interface in a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+In the case of DDR RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total texture units by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly record to the local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices